b04104028/FCL_ARUnity_wholeproject/README.md

 ## Menu

-## Annual Energy Demand Module
+## Energy Demand Module

-### Cooling Demand
-The annaul cooling demand data is showned on both Zurich and Sinagpore models.
 The annual cooling demand is measured in kWh, and it's represented by a color bar on the right.
 This bar uses different shades of blue to indicate the level of demand.
 Darker shades of blue represent higher cooling demand.
 The darkest level matches the highest cooling demand in this model data.
 Each building displays its annual cooling demand on top of the model, and its color corresponds to the color scale bar to show the level of demand.

 | Scripts | Function | Description |
 | :-------------- | :---------- |:---------- |